javrui/javrui/README.md

 *   🌍  I'm based in Madrid
 *   ✉️  You can contact me at [javruimantech2@gmail.com](mailto:javruimantech2@gmail.com)
-*   🧠  I'm learning AI with python
+*   🧠  I'm learning AI with python and improving my Python skills

 ### Skills
 <p align="left">